namshi/namshi.github.com/source/join-us/index.markdown

-Whether you are an API maniac or you like to get your hands dirty on the Chrome DevTools, trying to optimize a bunch of JavaScript code, love the opensource, get excited about new tools and tecnlogies (Docker, HHVM anyone?), if you are passionate and enthusiast about what you're doing...
+Whether you are an API maniac or you like to get your hands dirty on the Chrome DevTools, trying to optimize a bunch of JavaScript code, love the opensource, get excited about new tools and technologies (Docker, HHVM anyone?), if you are passionate and enthusiast about what you're doing...
 **then we should have a chat!**